usaid-cs/yesterday-i-learned/java.md

 - Consider [google-java-format](https://github.com/google/google-java-format) for your formatting needs.
 Or [spotless](https://github.com/diffplug/spotless).
 - [You can name your variables after a class, like `Integer Integer = new Integer(1)`](https://stackoverflow.com/questions/27877897/in-java-the-variable-name-can-be-same-with-the-classname).
 Well, just because you can, it doesn't mean you should.
 - `//@formatter:off` and `//@formatter:on` control ranges between which Eclipse does not highlight your code.
 This had no effect on IDEA.
+- The first line in the docstring is extracted as the summary of the method.
+Now that's normally no problem, but they chose `. ` as the delimiter, so you can't have stuff like `Mr. Bean` in the summary unless you [hack it out](https://stackoverflow.com/a/18282355/1558430).
+- For docstrings, they want to start them with a third-person verb.
+Both Python and git want first-person verbs in imperative mood.

 ## Types